rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 ## Nutshell

 This is the second post in the series devoted to types in TypeScript.
-In this series I explore type-centric approaches to writing code and push TS to its limits in doing so.
+In this series, I explore type-centric approaches to writing code and often push TS to its limits in doing so.
 I am writing these posts for like minded developers who are interested in types and either use or consider using TypeScript.

 This post will cover TS's type predicates, the notorious `any`, and its safer cousin the `unknown`.
 These are well known and heavily blogged topics.
-My goal is provide a little different perspective and a slightly more type-centric view point.
+My goal is provide a little different perspective with a more type-centric view point.
 This series uses _office.js_ as a source of code examples.
 This post examines the correctness of _office.js_ types and fixes them using type predicates.
 My main code example is something I am excited about.
 It demonstrates a case where TS made me completely rethink a previously written JS code.
-I will discuss some safety concerns about `unknown` (no, this is not a typo, I mean the `unknown` type) and will set the stage for my future note about the complexity of TS types.
+I will discuss some safety concerns about `unknown` (no, this is not a typo, I mean the `unknown` type) and will set the stage for my future note about complexity of TS types.
 I will finish in the realm of coding conventions discussing transparent, self documenting type definitions.

 ## Can I trust the types?